does 'Insurance approved' mean?

 Not if the system has been configured correctly when it was installed.
 It is possible to adjust the sensitivity of the unit for optimum performance.
 Obviously if the bike is parked in a howling gale it is likely to trigger.
 Movement sensors can be turned down or off dependant on the model and they will all operate as an immobiliser only if required.

 In the event of losing an alarm radio key, the system can be switched off using your confidential code (known only to the owner).
 The Meta Systems come with a preprogrammed code (found on the orange code card).
-The Datatool Systems (Three and Four) come with NO overide code preprogrammed.
+The Datatool Systems come with NO overide code preprogrammed.
 It can have a pin code of the customer's choice.
-This MUST BE programmed into the unit, BY YOU the customer using your instruction manual.
+This MUST BE programmed into the unit, BY YOU the customer using your instruction manual (page 10).
 This pin code is strongly recommended and is essential to enable overide for a system Four.

 It may be possible to take your alarm off of one bike and fit it to another depending on make, model and condition (of alarm and bike!).
 If you're spending £300+ on a system, it makes sense where feasible.

-We guarantee all systems for three years.
-It's worth getting the system checked annually, even just to check the functions and make sure you've plenty of life in the radio key batteries.
+All systems carry a manufacturer's 1 year warranty (Datatool System 4 - three years).
 If you're one for pressure washing your bike there's a good chance you'll kill the alarm and that's not warrantable!

 Radio keys are licence exempt; they must not transmit a signal over 30m.
 Various factors influence the useful range, such as large metal objects in the vicinity scattering the signal, other powerful radio signals swamping the air waves; Taxi ranks, air traffic control, radio mast's etc. It's not a common occurrence.